tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Continued making the @getpelican default template responsive.
-So mainly css today. #100DaysOfWeb @TalkPython @PyBites
+So mainly CSS today. #100DaysOfWeb @TalkPython @PyBites

 ### Thoughts
 Wow, this is taking quite some time.